dreams-labs/data-science/README.md

 Data will be segmented into four sets:
 * **Training set:** used to train the model
 * **Validation set:** used to tune model parameters
-* **Test set:** used to assess whether model generalizes within the same time period as the validation set
+* **Test set:** used to assess whether model generalizes within the same time period as the Training and Validation sets
-* **Future set:** used to assess whether the model generalizes within a different time period from the training, validation, and test sets.
+* **Future set:** used to assess whether the model generalizes within a different time period from the Training, Validation, and Test sets.

 ## Time Periods